LucaMannino/BulkRNAseq/README.md

 # BulkRNAseq

-BulkRNAseq pipeline including alignement to genome sequence plus deseq2 analysis.
+BulkRNAseq pipeline from alignement to genome sequence to analysis in DESeq2.